Ella Bella Bingo (film)

 Ella Bella Bingo (Elleville Elfrid) is a 2020 Norwegian 3D animated adventure comedy film based on the preschool TV series of the same name.
-A joint-production between Studio 100 Films and Kool Produktion AS, the film is directed by Frank Mosvold and Atle Solberg Blakseth.
+A joint-production between Studio 100 Film and Kool Produktion AS, the film is directed by Frank Mosvold and Atle Solberg Blakseth.
 It was released in Norway on 24 January 2020, and was a commercial success, grossing $626,491 over a $164,213 budget.

 Synopsis

 Ella Bella and Henry are best friends, and plan on making a circus together, but when cool kid Johnny arrives in town he becomes Henry's new best friend, making Ella jealous and jeopardising the circus.